Sadek2002/bit/README.md

 # Bit-Project
-- Project goal: building a webshop for Bit Academy
+- Project goal: Building a webshop for Bit Academy
-- Secondary goals:To learn from this expierence
+- Secondary goals: To learn from this expierence

 # Team